janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_generation/README.md

 0. (Optional) *Add new dimension*.
 If you are using a new dimension, make sure to follow the steps of adding the dimension, outlined in the [Adding new dimensions](../pd_dimensions#adding-new-dimensions) section of the `pd_dimensions` package.

 1. Create a *leveldata folder* for your level inside the [`leveldata`](functions/leveldata/) folder, containing two files:
     - `init.mcfunction` contains all initialization parts of your level, most importantly adding new rooms.
-Fill this file by adding in your rooms according to the [Adding new rooms](#room-data--adding-new-rooms-to-an-existing-level) section outlined above.
+Fill this file by adding in your rooms according to the [Adding new rooms](#adding-new-rooms-to-an-existing-level) section outlined above.
     - `load.mcfunction` contains everything that happens once the level is actually loaded.
 This file is executed as the first step in level generation.
 Most importantly, the room set is chosen.
-Furthermore, the dimension number is set, as well as the lower boundary of the rooms (starting height of the grid generation).
+Furthermore, the dimension number is set, as well as the lower height at which the rooms are placed (starting height of the grid generation).
 It is probably best if you have a look at an existing `load` file (e.g. for the `cave` world, which can be found [here](functions/leveldata/cave/load.mcfunction)).

 2. Link to you `init` file from step 1. by adding a new line to the global [`init`](functions/leveldata/init.mcfunction) function, similar to how other levels are initialized.
 Your new line should read
     ```mcfunction